ljleb/sd-mecha/README.md

 python -m sd_mecha merge --help
 ```

 It is also possible to merge recipes from python code using the library.
-See also the [examples](/examples).
+See the [examples](/examples).

 ## Motivation